wujiashu0421/SPART/README.md

 SPART is a MATLAB/SIMULINK open-source modeling and control toolkit for orbiting spacecraft with robotic arms (i.e floating base robots).

 SPART is organized as a collection of MATLAB functions and Simulink blocks.
-These can be used to built plants, forward or inverse dynamic solvers and controllers.
+These can be used to build plants, forward or inverse dynamic solvers and controllers.

 ## Installation